MicrosoftDocs/windows-itpro-docs/mdop/uev-v2/microsoft-user-experience-virtualization--ue-v--20-release-notesuevv2.md

 ### UE-V does not support roaming settings between 32-bit and 64-bit versions of Microsoft Office

 We recommend that you install the 64-bit version of Microsoft Office for modern computers.
-To determine which version you you need, [click here](https://support.office.com/article/choose-between-the-64-bit-or-32-bit-version-of-office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261?ui=en-US&rs=en-US&ad=US#32or64Bit=Newer_Versions).
+To determine which version you need, [click here](https://support.office.com/article/choose-between-the-64-bit-or-32-bit-version-of-office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261?ui=en-US&rs=en-US&ad=US#32or64Bit=Newer_Versions).
+UE-V supports roaming settings between identical architecture versions of Office.
+For example, 32-bit Office settings will roam between all 32-bit Office instances.
+UE-V does not support roaming settings between 32-bit and 64-bit versions of Office.

 **WORKAROUND:** None

 ### <a href="" id="msi-s-are-not-localized"></a>MSI’s are not localized

 UE-V 2.0 includes a localized setup program for both the UE-V Agent and UE-V generator.
 These MSI files are still available but the user interface is minimized and the MSI’s only display in English.
 Despite the file being in English, the setup program installs all supported languages during the installation.

 **WORKAROUND:** None